AC-BO-Hackathon/project-26-multiple-context-bo/README.md

   equipment, but in another geophysical location

 In all of these examples we want to perform a new campaign which is similar to one or more already performed campaigns.
-It is often not clear *ho* similar or even along which (potentially previously hidden) parameters, so including these data along a set of newly added traditional parameters can be difficult.
+It is often not clear *how* similar or even along which (potentially previously hidden) parameters, so including these data along a set of newly added traditional parameters can be difficult.
 The data should also not be added as part of the same campaign, as it might happen that the other campaign results are only